-In todays’ video, you will learn how to write an essay about the environment.
+In this tutorial, you will learn how to write an essay about the environment.

-Now the biggest challenge when writing an essay is coming with material.
+The biggest challenge when writing an essay is coming up with material.

 And the easiest way to keep your ideas flowing is to break your topic into subtopics.
 That is the secret.

 So let’s say our subject is the environment.
 Now it’s a vast topic, but let’s see how we can break it down.

 The easiest way to break up a topic is to use the Power of Three.